HCH1/blog/blog RX100 3.md

 Warm reminder, when the camera is positioned:
 - top right turntable, Manual Exposure mode
-- select the Fn (Function) button at the bottom right of the screen so that you can see all the adjustable items
+- select the Fn (Function) button at the bottom right of the screen so that you can see all the icons
 - manual focal length, to adjust the lens outer ring
 ```